Plant DetailShow Menu

 Description

-Pineapple is grown in tropical climates where the best fruit production is achieved.
+Pineapple is a member of the pineapple family (Bromeliaceae) native to Central and South America.
+It is grown in tropical climates around the world.
 After bananas and citrus, pineapples are the 3rd most cultivated tropical fruit.
 Most pineapple grown for consumption is of the 'Cayenne' or 'Smooth Cayenne' variety.
+The genus name is taken from an aboriginal name for the pineapple.
+The species epithet means "tufted," referencing the tuft of leaves atop the inflorescence.

-Bromelain content of pineapple fruit aids digestion but may cause contact dermatitis in some people or mouth and throat irritation if ingested in large quantities.
+The bromelain content of pineapple fruit aids in protein digestion (and is used in meat tenderizers), but it may cause contact dermatitis in some people or mouth and throat irritation if ingested in large quantities.

 Insects, Diseases and Other Plant Problems: Pineapple can be affected by wilt and root rot.
 Mealybugs, scale, thrips, and nematodes can also be issues.